kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

     To troubleshoot, "kubectl describe" can be used on (in this order) Pod and ResourceClaim.

-  - Mitigations: When ResourceClaims or ResourceClaimTemplates the `AdminAccess` field don't get created, debugging should focus on the namespace labels.
+  - Mitigations: When ResourceClaims or ResourceClaimTemplates with the `AdminAccess` field don't get created, debugging should focus on the namespace labels.
 The kube-controller-manager logs should have more information.

   - Diagnostics: Audit Policy can be created to ensure all create operations on ResourceClaim, ResourceClaimTemplate, and Namespace resources are logged at the metadata level to review successful and denied attempts to set the `AdminAccess`